thanos-io/thanos/docs/components/query-frontend.md

                                  and end with their step for better cache-ability.
 Note: Grafana dashboards do that
                                  by default.
+      --query-range.request-downsampled
+                                 Make additional query for downsampled data in case of empty or incomplete response to range request.
       --query-range.split-interval=24h
                                  Split query range requests by an interval and execute in parallel, it should be greater than